YashKothari2002/yashkothari2002.github.io/_pages/cv.md

 Teaching
 ======
 * Teaching Assistant for:
-  * CS 4476: Fall 2021 (Introduction to Computer Vision - Undergraduate)
+  * CS 4476: Fall 2021 (Introduction to Computer Vision)
   * CS 4476/CS 6476: Spring 2022 (Introduction to Computer Vision - Undergraduate and Graduate)